Casablanca: Further history

+Casablanca experienced increased economic growth in the early 2020s due to concentration of private capital.

-On 16 May 2003, 33 civilians were killed and more than 100 people were injured when Casablanca was hit by a multiple suicide bomb attack carried out by Moroccans and claimed by some to have been linked to al-Qaeda.
+On 16 May 2003, 33 civilians were killed, and more than 100 people were injured when Casablanca was hit by a multiple suicide bomb attack carried out by Moroccans and claimed by some to have been linked to al-Qaeda.
 Twelve suicide bombers struck five locations in the city.

 Another series of suicide bombings struck the city in early 2007.
-These events illustrated some of the persistent challenges the city faces in addressing poverty and integrating disadvantaged neighborhoods and populations.
-One initiative to improve conditions in the city's disadvantaged neighborhoods was the creation of the Sidi Moumen Cultural Center.
+These events illustrated some of the persistent challenges the city faces in addressing poverty and integrating disadvantaged neighbourhoods and populations.
+One initiative to improve conditions in the city's disadvantaged neighbourhoods was the creation of the Sidi Moumen Cultural Center.

 As calls for reform spread through the Arab world in 2011, Moroccans joined in, but concessions by the ruler led to acceptance.
 However, in December, thousands of people demonstrated in several parts of the city, especially the city center near la Fontaine, desiring more significant political reforms.
 On 1 November 2023, Casablanca along with Ouarzazate joined UNESCO's Creative Cities Network.

+In late 2024, local authorities launched an accelerated clearance initiative aiming to eradicate the city's remaining shantytowns by 2028.
+Overseen by the regional prefecture, the project targets the relocation of approximately 63,000 households from informal settlements such as Douar Abdellah Belhaj in Aïn Sebaâ into newly constructed apartment complexes or serviced plots.
+The redevelopment program forms part of wider preparations for the 2030 FIFA World Cup, focusing on replacing substandard dwellings with modern housing infrastructure across the metropolitan area.